 – James Tan, Sales Manager, Shanghai

 On the other hand, when a client relationship is established in China, the client more often than not receives more Face in the early stages of a relationship from the “seller.”
-Face must be given to the client to make him or her believe that the seller is worthy of their money and time.
+Face must be given to the client to make them believe that the seller is worthy of their money and time.
 Sometimes giving Face to a contact entails simply words and compliments, though sometimes gifts are required and invitations to dinners, entertainment, or other social events.
-To the Chinese there is a natural order in society as well as business, and if one is unwilling or unable to show the proper amount of Face to those that feel they deserve it, then one will likely be judged to not have good character.
-This has the potential to wreck business deals and sour relationships, so with regard to the issue of Face most Chinese business people tread with care.
+To the Chinese, there is a natural order in society as well as business, and if one is unwilling or unable to show the proper amount of Face to those that feel they deserve it, then one will likely be judged to not have good character.
+This has the potential to wreck business deals and sour relationships, so with regard to the issue of Face, most Chinese businesspeople tread with care.

 Examples of Gaining and Losing Face

 Even after understanding the basic mechanics and uses of Face, it can be difficult to understand how the concept actually works in practice.
-Below are listed several specific examples on how giving and losing of Face plays out in everyday life and business in China.
+Listed below are several specific examples of how giving and losing Face plays out in everyday life and business in China.